 To conclude, our team of advisers would be happy to answer your queries and discuss your situation with you.
 If your claim is valid, they can connect you with a medical negligence solicitor to begin the claims process with you.

 A No Win No Fee agreement is also known as a Conditional Fee Agreement.
 It’s a contractual agreement between you and your medical negligence solicitor outlining the conditions your solicitor has to meet before receiving payment.
-It states that you don’t have to pay your solicitors fees if your case fails.
+It states that you don’t have to pay your solicitors success fees if your case fails.

 If your case loses, you won’t have to pay the fees your solicitor gained throughout your case.
 If your case succeeds, your lawyer will deduct a small, legally capped percentage of your compensation.
 Your lawyer will discuss this with you beforehand and you will receive the majority of your compensation.